-BASELINE DATA (based on 2021 data):
+BASELINE DATA (based on 2023 data):

-With our school wide shift to Singapore math, we are committed to the key strategies of the change in pedagogy. (whole class teaching using the CPA model - concrete, pictorial, abstract, workbooks and textbooks, collaboration, regular use of math language, keeping all ideas written on the whiteboard, all students working on the same problem and learning to decipher math problems.
+With our school wide shift to Maths! - No Problem, (based on Singapore Research), we are committed to the key strategies of the change in pedagogy. (whole class teaching using the CPA model) - concrete, pictorial, abstract, workbooks and textbooks, collaboration, regular use of maths language, keeping all ideas written on the whiteboard, all students working on the same problem and learning to decipher maths problems.